jim jarmusch on his new climate crisis zombie film and why greta thunberg gives him hope

 “Every girl looks the same, every pop star is the same.
 Get the lip injections, get the Botox.
 You’re perfecting yourself for this one app that’s going to go out of fashion in five years.”

-john boyega discusses the parallels between dalston in 2017 and the detroit riots in 1967
+john boyega draws parallels between racism in America and the UK

-As Kathryn Bigelow’s Detroit lands in UK cinemas, John Boyega discusses his approach to acting and why he has no time for clickbait political commentary.
+As Kathryn Bigelow’s "Detroit" lands in theaters, John Boyega discusses his approach to acting and why he has no time for clickbait political commentary.

-A stalwart of independent cinema since the 80s, director Jim Jarmusch's new masterpiece Paterson is an exploration of everyday life that endures long after you've left the cinema.
+Jarmusch's new masterpiece 'Paterson' is an exploration of everyday life that endures long after you've left the cinema.
+Here the stalwart of independent cinema discusses cell phone zombies, his favorite poems, and why he can't stop making art.

 a fresh perspective on the gentrification of london